LinkedIn Conversions API

 The primary identity signal for LinkedIn conversions is the li_fat_id (LinkedIn First-Party Ad Tracking ID).
 When a user clicks a LinkedIn ad, this parameter is appended to the landing page URL:

-https://example.com/landing?li_fat_id=abc123-def456-ghi789Datafly.js automatically captures the li_fat_id from the URL and includes it in all subsequent events.
-It is persisted as a first-party cookie for the duration of the attribution window.
+https://example.com/landing?li_fat_id=abc123-def456-ghi789Datafly.js automatically captures the li_fat_id from the URL and persists it as a first-party cookie for the duration of the attribution window.
+It is included in all subsequent events sent to LinkedIn.

 LinkedIn conversion attribution relies heavily on li_fat_id.
 If this parameter is not captured, LinkedIn may not be able to attribute the conversion to an ad click.
 Ensure your LinkedIn ad campaigns include first-party tracking.